-I haven't done this in a while, and since we're getting close to putting our station back on the air (just a few weeks away), I thought I'd revisit a blog I wrote several years ago about who we are (and why).
+I haven't done this in a while, and since we're getting close to putting our station back on the air (just a few weeks away), I thought I'd revisit a blog I wrote several years ago about a blog I wrote several years before that about who we are (and why).

 To be honest, I'm more than a little humbled by the success of this station.
 You have all had a major part in making one of my biggest wishes come true!

 For those who don't know, The Sounds of Christmas is an Internet Christmas radio station.
 For those who haven't discovered Internet radio, yet, it simply means it's like a radio station, but available online instead of through a traditional radio.
 And as far as I'm concerned, it's a lot better.

 I am a huge fan of Christmas music, and I always have been.
 Increasingly over the years, I had become more and more disillusioned with the way those traditional radio stations went about playing Christmas music.

 There are tons of great Christmas CDs out there, and most seem to get ignored, while Bing's "White Christmas" and Nat's "Christmas Song" get featured seemingly every hour.

 Don't get me wrong, I love Bing Crosby and Nat "King" Cole.
 I love Frank Sinatra, Rosemary Clooney, Andy Williams, Judy Garland, Johnny Mathis and the Chipmunks, too.
 But there's a lot more than just those standards, and I can't be the only one that loves all the rest of the Christmas music.

 If that didn't underscore my point, how about Josh Groban?
 His first Christmas CD, which debuted in 2007, sold so well it broke records held by Elvis Presley!
 In fact, it went on to become the best-selling CD of the year!
 Not just the best-selling "Christmas" CD, but the best-selling CD, period.